harrisonMondragon/cpsc-453/README.md

     ```
     mkdir build
     ```
-3. Use the cmake to generate the necessary files for compiling the project.
-Please review the [Setup Instructions](https://github.com/cg-tuwien/VulkanLaunchpad#setup-instructions) for `VulkanLaunchpadStarter` to setup your IDE and build environment.
+3. Use cmake to generate the necessary files for compiling the project.
+Please review the [Setup Instructions](https://github.com/cg-tuwien/VulkanLaunchpad#setup-instructions) for `VulkanLaunchpadStarter`` to setup your IDE and build environment.
 For this step, you can either use cmake-gui or run the cmake command directly in the terminal:
     ```
     cd build
     cmake ..